Threshold for weak saturation stability: Abstract

 \section{Abstract}

-We study $\mathrm{wsat}\big({G}(n, p), K_s\big)$, the weak $K_s$-saturation number of the Erd\H{o}s--R\'enyi random graph $G(n, p)$, where $K_s$ is the complete graph on $s$ vertices.
-Kor\'{a}ndi and Sudakov proved that the weak $K_s$-saturation number of $K_n$ is stable, i.e. it remains the same after removing edges with constant probability.
-We prove that there exists a threshold function for this stability property and give upper and lower bounds on the threshold.
-Having this, we simplify the proof of Kor\'andi and Sudakov and make their result more general.
-A general upper bound for $\mathrm{wsat}\big({G}(n, p), K_s\big)$ is also provided. \\[.3cm] {\bf Keywords:} Weak saturation, Random graph, Stability. \\[1mm] {\bf AMS Mathematics Subject Classification\,(2020):} 05C80, 05C35, 60K35. \\[6mm]
+We study the weak $K_s$-saturation number of the Erd\H{o}s--R\'{e}nyi random graph $\mathbbmsl{G}(n, p)$, denoted by $\mathrm{wsat}(\mathbbmsl{G}(n, p), K_s)$, where $K_s$ is the complete graph on $s$ vertices.
+Kor\'{a}ndi and Sudakov in 2017 proved that the weak $K_s$-saturation number of $K_n$ is stable, in the sense that it remains the same after removing edges with constant probability.
+In this paper, we prove that there exists a threshold for this stability property and give upper and lower bounds on the threshold.
+This generalizes the result of Kor\'{a}ndi and Sudakov.
+A general upper bound for $\mathrm{wsat}(\mathbbmsl{G}(n, p), K_s)$ is also provided. \\[3mm] {\bf Keywords:} Weak saturation, Random graph, Stability. \\[1mm] {\bf AMS Mathematics Subject Classification\,(2020):} 05C80, 05C35, 60K35. \\[6mm]